wp-plugins/postaffiliatepro/readme.txt

 == Upgrade Notice ==

-= 1.0.0 =
-* plugin just created
+* from 1.0.X to 1.1.X - you need to change path to your Post Afiliate Pro in general settings from http://www.yoursite.com/affiliate/scripts to http://www.yoursite.com/affiliate/ (remove directory 'script' at the end of url)
+* other than that, there are no special requirements, just overwrite plugin files.
+All should work.

 == Arbitrary section ==

+Now, for form generation purposes php libraby htmlForm from http://stefangabos.blogspot.com/ is used.

-If you have any thoughts how to make this plugin better, do not hasitate to leave your ideas in plugin forum.
+If you have any thoughts how to make this plugin better, do not hasitate to leave your ideas in plugin forum, or write an email to support@qualityunit.com.